kiranbaby14/Ninjesk-The-endless-runner-ninja/README.md

 >At the begining of the game you can turn ON/OFF the sound if you want.

->You can also pause the game whilw you play.
+>You can also pause the game while you play.

 Enjoy the game to its fullest!!!!.